TypeStrong/atom-typescript/docs/tsconfig.md

 * [`compilerOptions`](https://github.com/TypeStrong/atom-typescript/blob/e2fa67c4715189b71430f766ed9a92d9fb3255f9/lib/main/tsconfig/tsconfig.ts#L8-L35): similar to what you would pass on the commandline to `tsc`.
   * One exception : [We don't support `--out` because it will hurt you in the long run, and we will warn you if you use it](https://github.com/TypeStrong/atom-typescript/blob/master/docs/out.md).
+* [`exclude`](https://github.com/TypeStrong/atom-typescript/blob/master/docs/tsconfig.md#exclude): To exclude directories or files from being referenced.
+This accepts files or folders.
+This does not accept glob formatting.
 * [`filesGlob`](https://github.com/TypeStrong/atom-typescript/blob/master/docs/tsconfig.md#filesglob): To make it easier for you to just add / remove files in your project we add `filesGlob` which accepts an array of `glob / minimatch / RegExp` patterns (similar to grunt) to specify source files.
 * [`formatCodeOptions`](https://github.com/TypeStrong/atom-typescript/blob/master/docs/tsconfig.md#formatcodeoptions) : Code formatting options
 * [`compileOnSave`](https://github.com/TypeStrong/atom-typescript/blob/master/docs/tsconfig.md#compileonsave) : Should AtomTS compile on save